 Previously, Dr Winkler held an Alexander von Humboldt Research Fellowship at the University of Mainz in Germany (2017–2019) and the John Cowdrey Junior Research Fellowship in History at St Edmund Hall, Oxford (2015–2018).

-- Royal Responsibility in Anglo-Norman Historical Writing, Oxford Historical Monographs, Oxford University Press (Oxford, 2017).
+- E.A.
+Winkler, Royal Responsibility in Anglo-Norman Historical Writing, Oxford Historical Monographs, Oxford University Press (Oxford, 2017).

-- ‘Introduction: The Story of Designing Norman Sicily’, with L. Fitzgerald, in Designing Norman Sicily: Visual Stories of a Mediterranean Kingdom, ed.
+- Designing Norman Sicily: Visual Stories of a Mediterranean Kingdom, ed.
 E.A.
-Winkler, L. Fitzgerald & A. Small (Woodbridge, 2020). [forthcoming]
+Winkler, L. Fitzgerald & A. Small (Woodbridge, 2020).

 - Discovering William of Malmesbury, ed.
 R.M.
 Thomson, E. Dolmans and E.A.
 Winkler (Woodbridge, 2017).